balderdashy/sails-docs/reference/waterline/datastores/transaction.md

 .intercept('E_NO_SUCH_RECIPIENT', ()=>'notFound');
 ```

-> Note that the example above is just a demonstration: in practice, this kind of increment/decrement logic should also include row-level locking.
-[Unsure?](https://sailsjs.com/support)
+> Note that the example above is just a demonstration; in practice, this kind of increment/decrement logic should also include row-level locking.
+[Unsure?](https://sailsjs.com/support).

 <docmeta name="displayName" value=".transaction()">
 <docmeta name="pageType" value="method">